schoeberl/risc-v-lab/README.md

  * cleanup slides (check version from last year)
    - why do we have a README and slides?
   * Add link to Chattutor
+  * Update CI as sbt is failing to load

 Content:
 * [General course information](#general-course-information)